 One way of finding cheap flights is to be flexible with your dates and potential destinations.
 Our cheap flight guide walks you through a simple 1-2-3 method to finding the cheapest flights available!

 Consider booking through Expedia for the BEST deals.
-Flights are typically always the cheapest when purchased through Expedia, and we use them for pretty much every vacation we take!
+Flights are typically always the cheapest when purchased through Expedia, and we use them for pretty much every vacation we ever take!

 An additional tip when finding cheap flights is to clear your cookies and website history between searches, or search flights in a private tab.
+This will prevent prices from increasing on flights you are eyeing.

 Another budget travel tip to save you hundreds that we use frequently involves saving on airport parking costs.

 Instead of parking directly at the airport, consider parking at a nearby hotel with free parking.
-Book a nights stay at the hotel, and take advantage if they have a free airport shuttle.
+Book a night’s stay at the hotel, and take advantage if they have a free airport shuttle.

 If you do choose to park at the airport, no worries!
 Book with Park N’ Fly, as they tend to be the cheapest and have lots of discounts!